LTM's small farm is completely off the grid. Her family uses solar and alternative power sources for lighting, cooking, animal fencing, etc.

 I will assume you have children.
 I know from experience how frightening it is when you see your child's face red with cold, then blue with cold when you are indoors.
 I also know how difficult it is to continue encouraging and jollying a child to make the effort to stay warm when everyone's nerves are frayed and you've all just had enough.

 During my horror winter week, I dreamed of how nice it would be to have friends or family I could turn to for a night in their warm home—but I was new to the country and all my friends were an ocean away.
-I tried to find accommodation in a nearby hotel or b&b to give us some respite, but it was a busy holiday period and none was available.
+I tried to find accommodation in a nearby hotel or bed and breakfast to give us some respite, but it was a busy holiday period and none was available.

 It took me a while to come up with the idea I present to you here for keeping warm inside your home during a power outage.
 I wish I'd thought of it a lot sooner.

 This system worked fine in the UK when we had an electricity blackout, and I've used it since then in Australia.
 I'm sure it would be helpful in the US or any other country.
 This, my friends, is an idea worth remembering!

 How to Stay Warm in the Winter When There Is No Electricity

 Most people who live in cold climates know the luxury and convenience of central heating.
 I loved walking into my warm home on a cold winter's day when living in the UK and colder areas of Australia.